Code of Hammurabi: Language

 The laws are written in the Old Babylonian dialect of Akkadian.
 Their style is regular and repetitive, and today they are a standard set text for introductory Akkadian classes.
 However, as A. Leo Oppenheim summarises, the cuneiform signs themselves are "vertically arranged ... within boxes placed in bands side by side from right to left", an arrangement already antiquated by Hammurabi's time.
-Since Akkadian learners today tend to begin by studying later phases of cuneiform, where the signs have been rotated ninety degrees, they have to turn their head on one side to read the Louvre stele.

 The laws are expressed in casuistic format: they are conditional sentences with the case detailed in the protasis ("if" clause) and the remedy given in the apodosis ("then" clause).
 The protasis begins šumma, "if", except when it adds to circumstances already specified in a previous law (e.g. laws 36, 38, and 40).
 The preterite is used for simple past verbs in the protasis, or possibly for a simple conditional.
 The perfect often appears at the end of the protasis after one or more preterites to convey sequence of action, or possibly a hypothetical conditional.
 The durative, sometimes called the "present" in Assyriology, may express intention in the laws.
 For ease of English reading, some translations give preterite and perfect verbs in the protasis a present sense.
 In the apodosis, the verbs are in the durative, though the sense varies between permissive—"it is permitted that x happen"—and instructive—"x must/will happen".
 In both protasis and apodosis, sequence of action is conveyed by suffixing verbs with -ma, "and". -ma can also have the sense "but".

 The Code is relatively well-understood, but some items of its vocabulary are controversial.
 As mentioned, the terms awīlum and muškēnum have proved difficult to translate.
 They probably denote respectively a male member of a higher and lower social class.
 Wolfram von Soden, in his Akkadisches Handwörterbuch, proposed that muškēnum was derived from šukênum, "to bow down/supplicate".
 As a word for a man of low social standing, it has endured, possibly from a Sumerian root, into Arabic (miskīn), Italian (meschino), Spanish (mezquino), and French (mesquin).
 However, some earlier translators, also seeking to explain the muškēnum's special treatment, translated it as "leper" and even "noble".
 Some translators have supplied stilted readings for awīlum, such as "seignior", "elite man", and "member of the aristocracy"; others have left it untranslated.
 Certain legal terms have also proved difficult to translate.
 For example, dīnum and dīttum can denote the law in general as well as individual laws, verdicts, divine pronouncements and other phenomena. mīšarum can likewise denote the law in general as well as a kind of royal decree.